bechirtouhami/sitepress-multilingual-cms/readme.txt

 **WPML combines multilingual content authoring with powerful translation management.
 It powers corporate sites and is simple enough for bloggers.**

-> New versions of WPML are available exclusively from <a href="http://wpml.org">WPML.org</a> and offer huge performance, stability and functionality improvements.
+> WPML 2.1.2 includes full support for WordPress 3.1.
+You can <a href="http://wpml.org/purchase/">purchase it from WPML.org</a>.
+Read the <a href="http://wpml.org/2011/02/wpml-2-1-2-complete-support-for-wordpress-3-1/">release notes</a>.

 = Features =

 [WPML](http://wpml.org) makes it possible to turn WordPress blogs multilingual in a few minutes with no knowledge of PHP or WordPress.
 Its advanced features allow professional web developers to build full multilingual websites.

  * Turns a single WordPress site into a multilingual site.